oncarrot/wordpress-code-test/README.md

 ## Tasks

-💪 Congragulations for flexing your debugging skills and resolving the theme loading issue.
+💪 Congratulations for flexing your debugging skills and resolving the theme loading issue.

 You can now login with the username of `carrot` and password `password`.

 We have designed three tasks to test your knowledge of HTML/CSS, PHP, and Gutenberg.
 Please select one or more tasks that best represent your skills.